-The hall and/or meeting room are available for hire for celebrations, dancing, shows, exhibitions, meetings and indoor sports.
+The hall is available for hire for celebrations, dancing, shows, exhibitions, meetings and indoor sports.
 We have a full alcohol licence and can provide bar facilities if required.

 The hall is a registered charity (No. 295286) and is run by volunteers.
 The well-being and operation of the hall is overseen by a management committee; who are fully committed to maintaining the hall's Hallmark Village Hall "1, 2 & 3-stars" Accreditation (go to "HALLMARK" page for more information...).